realtimeregister/whmcs-ssl-addon/README.md

 - Automated Price import and commission setup
 - Multibrand For WHMCS support

-### cPanel AutoSSL Installation
+### Plesk/cPanel & DirectAdmin AutoSSL Installation
-We provide ["cPanel AutoSSL installation"](https://github.com/gogetssl/whmcs-addon/wiki/cPanel-AutoSSL), allowing to validate and install SSL certificates automatically.
+We provide ["AutoSSL installation"](https://github.com/realtimeregister/whmcs-ssl-addon/wiki/AutoSSL) for these three panels, allowing to validate and install SSL certificates automatically.
 ***

+### Plesk module
+We made a Plesk plugin which will be used in order to enable file validations.
+It will be automatically installed every time it is needed, no further action needed on your part.

 ### License
 This project is licensed under the MIT License

-### Plesk module
-The plesk module will be used in order to enable file validations.
-It will be automatically installed every time it is needed, no further action needed on your part.